webintellectual/Peg-of-Solitaire-busted/Readme.md

 <br>
 <br>

+- My C++ implementaion is taking idefinite time to solve the puzzle but python implementation is working like a charm.
+- UCS stands for Uniform Cost Search

+To understand my work fully refer my medium article: https://medium.com/@warriorak77/peg-of-solitaire-game-busted-with-ai-c5f73466f8c3

 ## Caution
 © Anyone must take permission form me and mention my social handles in the references/attributes before using this code in their work or project. <br>